14 Bluetooth Mesh and Advanced Topics

 14.5.6 Security Level Comparison

-The following diagram compares security levels across different pairing methods and their appropriate use cases:
+The following table compares security levels across different pairing methods and their appropriate use cases:

 Medical Device Security Requirements